tenancy/docs/docs/hyn/5.4/filesystem.md

 # Tenancy directory

 In case you prefer having a higher level access to the files for tenants.
-You can use the ioc bound Filesystem.
+You can use the Filesystem bound to Laravel's container.

 ```php
 /** @var \Illuminate\Contracts\Filesystem\Filesystem $tenancy */